DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What are the use cases of lending and borrowing?

-- [x]  Lending increases the capital of lenders.
+- [x]  Lending increases the value of assets by gaining interest.
 - [ ]  Lending improves decentralization and security.
-- [x]  Borrowers leverage their investments by investing in investment vehicles like the stock market to amplify the returns.
 - [x]  Borrowing helps you to get money in urgent situations or for improvement purposes when capital is insufficient.

-Hint: To gain interest and get money in urgent situations when capital is insufficient.
+- [x]  Borrowing increases an investment's potential return through leveraging.

+Hint: NoHint

-Explanation: To gain interest and borrowing helps you to get money in urgent situations or for improvement purposes when capital is insufficient.
+Explanation: Lending increases the value of assets by gaining interest on the lent assets and borrowing helps you to get money in urgent situations or for improvement purposes when capital is insufficient.
+Borrowing increases an investment's potential return through leveraging.

 Sub Topics: why-do-we-lending-borrowing